 Are BLM employees, contractors or partners eligible to participate in the incentive program?

 BLM employees, immediate family members (spouse, domestic partner, cohabitant, child, stepchild, grandchild, parent, stepparent, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparent, great grandparent, aunt, uncle, niece, nephew, or first cousin (that is, a child of an aunt or uncle), sibling, half-sibling, stepsibling, brother-in-law, sister-in-law, including adoptive relationships) of BLM employees, and individuals or organizations receiving BLM funds either through a contract or agreement and their immediate family members are NOT eligible to participate in the Adoption Incentive Program.

 Adoption of excess wild horses and burros is a vital component of the Wild Horse and Burro Program and of how the BLM manages healthy lands and healthy herds.
 Since passage of the Wild Free-Roaming Horses and Burros Act of 1971, the BLM has regularly removed excess wild horses and burros from the range to address herd overpopulation.
-It has placed more than 270,000 of these animals into private care, including more than 8,250 wild horses and burros through the Adoption Incentive Program since March 2019.
+BLM has placed more than 270,000 of these animals into private care.

 Before an adopter takes home their wild horse or burro, they must certify, under penalty of prosecution, that they will not knowingly sell or transfer the animal for slaughter or for processing into commercial products.
 Additionally, to ensure adopted animals go to good homes, the BLM limits adopters to assuming title to a maximum of four animals within a 12-month period and does not allow the transfer of title for at least 12 months from the adoption date.
 During the adoption period, the BLM conducts compliance inspections on animals while in private care prior to title transfer.